The Policy Paper – Sixteen Pillars: Evolving the Good Friday Agreement

 It does so by embedding enforceable safeguards against domination, preserving continuity of rights and obligations, and creating structured mechanisms through which shared governance can operate.

-Every core principle of the Good Friday/Belfast Agreement is given permanent institutional expression within this framework, including democratic consent, parity of esteem, cross-border cooperation, and the recognition of multiple identities.
+Every core principle of the Good Friday/Belfast Agreement is given institutional expression within this framework, including democratic consent, parity of esteem, cross-border cooperation, and the recognition of multiple identities.
 These principles are stabilised through constitutional design rather than left to interpretation.

 The Good Friday/Belfast Agreement mandates consent, not any specific constitutional form.
 It authorises agreement rather than uniformity.
 This framework aligns with that mandate by providing a lawful structure, a stable institutional design, and a defined operational model within which consent can function.
-In this respect, the Accord completes the Agreement’s architecture without altering its foundation.
+In this respect, the Accord develops the Agreement’s architecture without altering its foundation.

 A formal policy and institutional version of this document, prepared for judicial, constitutional, and legislative consideration, is available at: